vedanthv/ml-pipeline-config/README.md

 * n_select: select top n models to return
 We have defined n_select as 1, hence only the best model based on AUC is selected.

+#### Finalizing the model

+Next we perform hyperparameter tuning on the Logistic Regression model using tune_model, select the best performing model based on AUC and finalize the model.
+Pycaret’s finalize_model function trains a given estimator on the entire dataset including the holdout set.